snoyberg/snoyman.com/reveal/fp-is-the-new-oop.md

 ## The next generation

 * New developers will learn languages with FP concepts built in
-* JavaScript's `forAll`, immutable-by-default, pattern matching... all "normal" programming
+* JavaScript's `forEach`, immutable-by-default, pattern matching... all "normal" programming
 * FP-focused languages will no longer stand out from the pack for these features
 * Instead, like imperative and OOP before it, FP languages will stand out for what other languages _haven't_ adopted